igrishaev/taggie/README.md

 ## Motivation

 Aside from jokes, this library might save your day.
-I often see how people dump data into .edn files, and the data has atoms, regular expressions, exceptions, and other unreadable types:
+I often see people dump data into .edn files, and the data has atoms, regular expressions, exceptions, and other unreadable types:

 ~~~clojure
 (spit "data.edn"